Hotiraripha/Hoti-s-World-NG/README.md

 - 🔧 **Vanilla Version**: Make sure your Fallout 4 game is fully updated and unmodified.
 Regenerate INI files for a fresh start.
 - 💻 **Initial Launch**: Run the game at least once before installation to configure your graphical settings.

-For further details, refer to the [Wabbajack Installation Guide](https://github.com/wabbajack-tools/wabbajack/wiki/Installation).
+For further details, refer to the [Wabbajack Installation Guide] (https://wiki.wabbajack.org/)

 ## Specifications (as of January 2025)